ThEnderYoshi/sf-terraria-adventure/README.md

 most of the hair, armor, accessories, etc. are not.

 Due to this, the visuals really clash.
-So the player model will only be brought to the main branch when most of its sprites are done.
+So the player model will only be brought to the main pack when most of its sprites are done.

+Currently, the player model is in a separate Resource Pack.
+But I'm not sure it'll be made public.

 ---